-

 Please call us at 410 787 0022 to discuss work-related COVID-19 or any other question you may have about workers’ compensation in Maryland.

 - 1. George Citroner.
 What We Know About The Long-Term Effects of Covid-19.
 Healthline.
-April 21, 2020. https://www.healthline.com/health-news/what-we-know-about-the-long-term-effects-of-covid-19
+April 21, 2020. https://www.healthline.com/health/coronavirus-covid-19

 - 2. Mark Terry.
 Unexpected Cause of Death in Younger Covid-19 Patients is Related to Blood Clotting.
 Biospace.
 April 28, 2020. https://www.biospace.com/article/covid-19-increases-risk-of-heart-attacks-and-stroke/